gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    From the generated *Tnvt.xvg* file, we can see that temperature started from 0, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few picoseconds.
+    From the generated *Tnvt.xvg* file, one can see that temperature started from 0, which was expected since the atoms have no velocity during a minimization step, and reaches a temperature slightly larger than the requested 360 K after a duration of a few picoseconds.

+..  container:: justify

+    In general, it is better to perform a longer equilibration, but simulation durations are kept as short as possible for this tutorials.

 .. figure:: ../figures/level1/bulk-solution/temperature-light.png
     :alt: Gromacs tutorial : temperature versus time.